Tubing Frequently Asked Questions

 Where do I buy a ticket?

-Tubing tickets are sold inside the main lodge.
+Tubing tickets are sold at the main lodge.
 If you wish, you can walk down to the tube park first and watch to see if the speed of the hill is what you are looking for before you purchase your tickets.

 Can more than one person ride in a tube?

 NO. We allow one person per tube.
 We do allow several tubes to "link" together so a parent can hold on to their child's tube or friends can experience the ride together.
 (The parent should be in the lead tube and the child behind.)
+The maximum amount of tubes that can link together is 4.
+With that said, it is at the discretion of the Tubing Manager on duty.
+Faster tubing speeds may require us to limit the amount of tubes that can link together.

 Is there an age requirement for tubing?

 Snow Creek does not define the age requirement.
 We expect people to use common sense and good judgment.
+With that said, under 2 is not recommended.

 Remember that only one person is allowed per tube.
 If you are bringing younger children, the adult should hold on to the child's tube.
 This is important also to help the child get up at the bottom, out of the tube and walk safely in the right direction to go to the tube lift again.